 In 2002, the British Overseas Territories Act restored full British citizenship status to all citizens of British Overseas Territories, including the Turks and Caicos.

-In 2002, the Turks and Caicos Islands were re-designated a British Overseas Territory, with islanders gaining full British citizenship.
+In 2002, the Turks and Caicos Islands were re-designated a British Overseas Territory, and islanders gained full British citizenship.

-In 2003, the PNP replaced Derek Hugh Taylor's government in the Turks and Caicos Islands.
+In 2003, the PNP replaced Derek Hugh Taylor's government.

-Since 2003, the Turks and Caicos Tourist Board has organized and hosted an annual series of concerts called the Turks & Caicos Music and Cultural Festival.
+In 2003, the Turks and Caicos Tourist Board started organizing the annual Turks & Caicos Music and Cultural Festival to boost tourism during the Caribbean low season.

-In 2004, marine archaeologists affiliated with the Turks and Caicos National Museum discovered a wreck, called the "Black Rock Ship", that subsequent research suggested might be that of the Trouvadore slave ship.
+In 2004, marine archaeologists affiliated with the Turks and Caicos National Museum discovered a wreck, called the "Black Rock Ship", that subsequent research suggested might be that of the Trouvadore.

-In 2005, Ben Affleck and Jennifer Garner were married on Parrot Cay.
+In 2005, actors Ben Affleck and Jennifer Garner were married on Parrot Cay.

 In 2006, a new constitution was promulgated in the Turks and Caicos Islands.

-In 2006, the labour force distribution was recorded.
+In 2006, the labour force distribution was as follows.

-In July 2007, actress Eva Longoria and her ex-husband Tony Parker visited the islands for their honeymoon.
+In July 2007, actress Eva Longoria and her ex-husband Tony Parker went to the islands for their honeymoon.

 In November 2007, Channel 4 was re-launched as WIV4.

-In 2007, imports to the islands totaled $581 million, primarily from the United States and the United Kingdom.
+In 2007, imports totalled $581 million and included food and beverages, tobacco, clothing, manufacture and construction materials, primarily from the United States and the United Kingdom.

 In 2007, the territory took in revenues of $206.79 million against expenditures of $235.85 million.